trigger/trigger/docs/overview.rst

 designed to increase the speed and efficiency of network configuration management.

-Trigger's core device interaction utilizes the freely available `Twisted
+Trigger's core device interaction utilizes the `Twisted
 <http://twistedmatrix.com/>`_ event-driven networking engine.
 The libraries can
 connect to network devices by any available method (e.g. telnet, SSH), communicate with them in their native interface (e.g. Juniper JunoScript, Cisco